Proper Hydration Techniques for Endurance Sports

-The most important aspect to sports nutrition would have to be proper hydration.
+The most important aspect to sports nutrition is, without a doubt, proper hydration.
 Poor food choices can get you in trouble, but inadequate hydration can get you killed!

 What You Should Drink